It is sometimes mistakenly thought to originate from the Madeira islands.

 Going on a food tour is a great way to get all senses involved and to create an amazing experience.

-In the 16th century, the arrivals of the French corsairs (Calvinists) and the Jesuits (Catholics) transformed Madeira.
+In the 16th century, the arrival of French corsairs (Calvinists) and Jesuits (Catholics) changed Madeira.

 Porto Moniz is a village located on the Northwest coast of Madeira.
 Visitors can be reinvigorated by immersing in the natural pools of the bathing complex.